MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Related Works

 \subsection{Weight Sharing}

-Weight sharing compresses networks by restricting each layer’s parameters to a small set of shared centroids and storing a codebook, along with per-weight indices. \citet{han2015deep} popularized the practice with their practical pipeline consisting of magnitude pruning and K-means weight sharing.
-Subsequent theory linked quantization error to loss curvature and leveraged a Hessian‑weighted K-means \citep{choi2016towards}.
-Another line integrates clustering into training.
-For instance, differentiable K-means (DKM) optimizes centroids and assignments jointly with task loss, producing strong models in both vision and NLP \citep{cho2021dkm}.
-Building on prior work, our MetaCluster framework is the first to apply weight sharing to KANs successfully.
+Weight sharing compresses networks by restricting each layer’s parameters to a small set of shared centroids and storing a codebook, along with per-weight indices.
+Scalar quantization approaches, popularized by \citet{han2015deep} introduced a pipeline combining of magnitude pruning and K-means weight sharing.
+Subsequent theory linked quantization error to loss curvature and leveraged a Hessian-weighted K-means to cluster \citep{choi2016towards}.
+Differentiable K-means (DKM) extended this idea by jointly optimizing centroids and assignments with task loss \citep{cho2021dkm}.

+Beyond scalar quantization, vector quantization offers a natural extension by clustering weight vectors rather than individual scalars, which early work applied to improve compression–accuracy trade-offs \citep{gong2014compressing}.
+More recently, the rise of large language models has driven specialized vector quantization approaches, which leverage Hessian information and the inherent sparsity of LLMs to optimize vector-level assignments \citep{liu2024vptq, egiazarian2024extreme,van2024gptvq, tseng2024quip}.
+We demonstrate in Section \ref{sec:full_image_results} that such Hessian information is not effective for KANs, a result that is in line with Hessian-aware quantization techniques reported in \citet{fuad2025quantkan}.
+Building on vector quantization research, our MetaCluster framework is the first to apply weight-sharing principles to the KAN successfully.

 It is worth noting that, while weight-sharing is one avenue for model compression, bit-width quantization is an alternative avenue, which is largely orthogonal and complementary to the proposed approach.
-Applying quantization on top of MetaCluster (e.g., quantizing the code-book of centroids) has the potential to achieve a further reduction in the memory footprint.
+Applying quantization on top of MetaCluster (e.g., quantizing the codebook of centroids) can further reduce the memory footprint.